drittich/SemanticSlicer/README.md

 Smart, recursive text slicing for LLM-ready documents.

 **SemanticSlicer** is a lightweight C# application that **recursively splits text** into meaningful chunks—preserving semantic boundaries (sentences, headings, HTML tags) and ideal for **embedding generation** (OpenAI, Azure OpenAI, LangChain, etc.).
-You can run it on MaxOs, Linux, or Windows and it can run from the command line, as a daemon, as service or as a REST API.
+You can run it on MacOs, Linux, or Windows and it can run from the command line, as a daemon, as service or as a REST API.
 You can also directly use the library by referencing the Nuget package in your code.

 GitHub: [https://github.com/drittich/SemanticSlicer](https://github.com/drittich/SemanticSlicer)